m0stafanasr/softecTask/README.md

 # Project Description :

-Ecommerce project consists of two modules [Products Module - Orders Module] and a navbar componenent that holds navbar .
+Ecommerce project consists of two modules [Products Module - Orders Module] and a navbar componenent that holds navbar . the project depends on local storage to handle the items in the cart before proceeding with the order.

 ## project Initialization